Edith Bone: Early life

 Bone was born in Hungary in 1889.
-Hajós married Béla Balázs in 1913.
+She married Béla Balázs in 1913.
 After the First World War she joined the Bolshevik Party in Petrograd.
-In 1918, she began editing the English version of the Communist International magazine and later became a courier for the parent organisation.
+In 1918, she began editing the English version of the Communist International magazine, and later became a courier for the parent organisation.
 She lived in Berlin, Germany from 1923 to 1933, leaving for Britain when the Nazis took over.
 She married Gerald Martin, a British translator, in February 1934.

-Bone learnt to speak six languages fluently.
+She was fluent in six languages.

-In July 1936, she and her friend and fellow communist, artist Felicia Browne, travelled to Spain to attend the international People's Olympiad, a protest event against the 1936 Olympics.
+In July 1936, she and her friend and fellow communist, artist Felicia Browne, traveled to Spain to attend the international People's Olympiad, a protest event against the 1936 Olympics.
 However the event was cancelled due to the outbreak of the Spanish Civil War.
-Browne would become the only British woman to play a combatant role, and one of the first of the British volunteers to die in that conflict in August 1936.
+Browne would become the only British woman to play a combatant role, and one of the first of the British volunteers to die in the conflict, in August 1936.

 Bone remained in Spain, working as a doctor and as a journalist with Claud Cockburn, a correspondent for the Daily Worker.
 She was involved with the establishment of the Unified Socialist Party of Catalonia (PSUC) in Barcelona, Spain.

-She returned to Britain sometime before 1937 and worked for the magazine Lilliput where she was employed as a translator.
+She returned to Britain some time before 1937 and worked as a translator for the magazine Lilliput.
 She resigned briefly from the Communist movement before rejoining the British Communist Party in 1942.